 Note: -i is to run it in interactive mode, which means that you can stop it later on by ctrl+c.

 This will run a Docker container from our Docker image and start the “Hello World” NodeJS App.
-It will map the internal 300 port from the container into 8081 in our Host.
+It will map the internal 3000 port from the container into also port 3000 in our Host.

-The provided Vagrant box is configured by default with NAT and Port-Forwarding on port 8081:8081, so you can open a browser on your host machine and go to localhost:8081 – You should be able to see the “Hello World from a NodeJS Application” message.
+- The provided Vagrant box is configured by default with NAT and Port-Forwarding on port 3000:3000, so you can open a browser on your host machine and go to localhost:3000 – You should be able to see the “Hello World from a NodeJS Application” message.

-- You will get the “Hello World” message that you configured in the NodeJS application.
+- Confirm that you get the “Hello World” message that you configured in the NodeJS application.